-There are lots of reasons you may wish to opt for a smaller home.
+There are lots of reasons you may wish to opt for a smaller space.

-But perhaps you simply wish to reduce how much you are spending on the upkeep and property taxes of your current home.
+Or perhaps you simply wish to reduce how much you are spending on the upkeep and property taxes of your current home.
 Maybe you are no longer interested in all the maintenance tasks that come with owning a large home like lawn care and keeping your yard clear.

 We downsized our home when we were in our mid-thirties because our mortgage felt like a heavy weight on our shoulders every single day.

-By downsizing we were able to cut more than half off our mortgage.
+By downsizing we were able to cut more than half off our mortgage monthly payment.

-Which then meant it was doable to pay if off 10 years early, even though we didn’t earn much.
+Which then meant we could use the extra money to pay it off 10 years early, even though we didn’t earn much.

 You can read about what we did to become mortgage free in this post:

 Should you downsize your house?

-Downsizing your home to save money can be a good call to not only free up money every month but also, as we did, to cut your mortgage down.
+Is house downsizing worth it?
+Downsizing your house can be the right move to not only free up money every month but also, as we did, to cut your mortgage debt down.

-Be careful to consider things like property taxes, capital gains tax, moving costs and the price of furnishing or decorating a new home when you start your new home buying journey.
+Be careful to consider things like property taxes, capital gains tax, moving costs and the price of furnishing each room or decorating a new home when you start your new home buying journey.

-If your moving costs amount to $15,000 then you need to be saving significantly more than that on both reducing your mortgage and your monthly costs to realize the benefits of your move.
+If your home sale expenses amount to $15,000 then you need to be saving significantly more than that on both reducing your home loan and your monthly costs to realize the benefits of your move.